raffapaiva/osm-file/ConvertSHPtoOSM/Readme.md

 carefully consider each external data source tag to see if it should be converted to an OSM tag.

+The translations files can be found on https://github.com/pnorman/ogr2osm

 Usage
 -----
+if it's necessary to convert the shapefiles using another configuration, not the default one, the following options are necessary:

 	Usage: ogr2osm.py SRCFILE